Simon of Cyrene

-Simon is not mentioned in the Gospel of John.

 Background

 Cyrene was a Greek city in the province of Cyrenaica, in eastern Libya, in northern Africa.
-It had a Jewish community, where 100,000 Judean Jews had been forced to settle during the reign of Ptolemy Soter (323–285 BC), and was an early center of Christianity.
+It had a Jewish community, where 100,000 Judean Jews settled during the reign of Ptolemy Soter (323–285 BC), and was an early center of Christianity.

 The Cyrenian Jews had a synagogue in Jerusalem, where many went for annual feasts.

 Biblical accounts

-Simon's act of carrying the cross, patibulum (crossbeam in Latin), for Jesus is the fifth or seventh of the Stations of the Cross.
+Simon's act of carrying the cross, patibulum (crossbeam in Latin), for Jesus is the fifth station of the Stations of the Cross.
 Some interpret the passage as indicating that Simon was chosen because he may have shown sympathy with Jesus.
 Others point out that the text itself says nothing, that he had no choice, and that there is no basis to consider the carrying of the cross an act of sympathetic generosity.